bbauska/W3Cx-1of5-CSS.0x/README.md

 -   *use a text-only zoom*: to see what it looks like, you might want to test your layout with larger fonts, like 24pt or 32pt, to make sure your layout can grow to accommodate the overflow text.
 Also, note that long lines of text (over 50 characters wide) can be especially difficult to scroll through to read.

 In general, you will want to make sure your font size is at least 1em.
-By using em you can let the text size grow based on the user\'s browser settings.
+By using em you can let the text size grow based on the user&#39;s browser settings.

 <h4>External resources</h4>

-On W3C\'s WAI Web site:
+On W3C&#39;s WAI Web site:

 -   [Tips on designing for Web accessibility](https://www.w3.org/WAI/tips/designing/)